RCgmbh/PiLot/docs/ap.md

 # PiLot - getting started
 ## Set up a wireless access point
 The idea of the PiLot is that you connect to it via Wi-Fi and use a browser to interact with it.
-As you might not always have a wireless network available (especially outdoors), the PiLot simply creates its own Wi-Fi and acts as an access point.
-Clients can then just connect to the network.
-As a plus, the PiLot can use its second network interface to connect to a public Wi-Fi, and will then pass all internet traffic from its clients through that connection to the internet.
+As you might not always have a wireless network available (especially outdoors), the PiLot simply creates its own wireless network and acts as an access point.
+Clients then can just connect to the network.
+As a plus, the PiLot can use its second wireless adapter or the cable to connect to a public Wi-Fi or a local network, and will then pass all internet traffic from its clients through that connection to the internet.
 A client (your phone, tablet or laptop) connected to the PiLot can then access both, the PiLot's local web application, and the internet.

-This step is mandatory, if you want to access the PiLot using any device.
-If you intend to just connect screen, keyboard and mouse directly to the Raspberry Pi, you can skip this step.
+This step is mandatory, if you want to access the PiLot otuside of any existing network environment.
+If you intend to only use it in an existing Wi-Fi or LAN, or just want to connect screen, keyboard and mouse directly to the Raspberry Pi, you can skip this step.

-Run `sudo raspi-config`, and in **Advanced Options** > **Network Interface Names**, enable "predictable network interface names".
+First run `sudo raspi-config`, and in **Advanced Options** > **Network Interface Names**, enable "predictable network interface names".
 This will give you a very new understanding of the word "predictable".
 When asked to reboot, select "yes", so that your changes can take effect.

 Now let's have a look at our network devices.
 Type `ifonfig`, and you will see a list of devices.
 The cryptic names, such as "enxb827eb356c2a", are the predictable network interface names.
 Yes, right, they don't seem predictable at first, but they acutally are.
-Without enabling predictable names, if you have two wireless network interfaces, one will be wlan0, and the other wlan1.
-But every time you boot, they can switch names, so you actually can't predict, which physical device will be wlan0, and which will be wlan1.
+Without enabling predictable names, if you have two wireless network adapters, one will be wlan0, and the other wlan1.
+But every time you boot, they can switch names, so you actually can't predict which physical device will be wlan0, and which will be wlan1.
 The predictable names however will remain the same, as long as you don't change the hardware.
 So if you always want to use the network adapter with the huge antenna to access the far away marina Wi-Fi, then you will want the onboard wlan interface for the access point.
 But - oh no!
 The internal interface still has a much too simple name, like "wlan1".
 We also want to give it a fixed, predictable name.
 Thats quite simple: First, look at the result of ifconfig for the device called "wlan0" or "wlan1".
 Now copy the value after "ether", which is of the form b8:27:cb:60:49:6f.
 See what I have marked in the below picture:

 ![image](https://user-images.githubusercontent.com/96988699/154531955-c3a32389-374b-4a14-947e-4c49063f433a.png)